NickColley/design-of-forms/src/evolving-a-design/layout-of-input-and-output-documents-for-punched-cards/index.md

 5. HORIZONTAL OR VERTICAL RECORDING

 It is usually easier to record information set out vertically than horizontally.
-‘The eye tends to jump off horizontal lines so causing a rather higher proportion of errors.
+The eye tends to jump off horizontal lines so causing a rather higher proportion of errors.
 If for various reasons data has to be set out horizontally it may be useful to use a document holder with a line indicator to keep the operator’s eye along each line.

 6. BOXES